"Hope" is the thing with feathers: Analysis

 According to literary critic Helen Vendler, the poem's opening foot is "reversed", adding more color and emphasis on the word "Hope".
 Dickinson uses iambic meter throughout the poem to replicate that of "Hope's song through time".
 Most of Dickinson's poetry contains quatrains and runs in a hymnal meter, which maintains the rhythm of alternating between four beats and three beats during each stanza. "'Hope' is the thing with feathers" is broken into three stanzas, each containing alternating lines of iambic tetrameter and iambic trimeter, totaling 12 lines.

 Form

-In Victoria N. Morgan's Emily Dickinson and Hymnal Culture: Tradition and Experience, she writes that Dickinson's poetry may have been influenced by 18th-century hymn culture, such as Isaac Watts and hymnal writers Phoebe Hinsdale Brown and Eliza Lee Follen.
+In Victoria N. Morgan's Emily Dickinson and Hymn Culture: Tradition and Experience, she writes that Dickinson's poetry may have been influenced by 18th-century hymn culture, such as Isaac Watts and hymnal writers Phoebe Hinsdale Brown and Eliza Lee Follen.
 Morgan postulates that their works were introduced to Dickinson early in her life, when she attended church regularly.
 She believes that the "simplicity" of the hymnal form allowed Dickinson to make this "an easy target for parody."